nwrs/hdfs-parquet-importer/README.md

 * Resulting Parquet files are either written to local filesystem or imported to HDFS

 Motivation: The analysis of large CSV formatted Twitter datasets such as [this](https://about.twitter.com/en_us/values/elections-integrity.html#data).

-For more information on how to best optimise Parquet for read performance see [this](https://www.slideshare.net/RyanBlue3/parquet-performance-tuning-the-missing-guide) presentation.

 ### Build
 ```